Jill R. Dunn

 Overview

-Jill Dunn is a Partner in Freeman Mathis & Gary, LLP’s Atlanta office and is Chair of the Firm’s Commercial Litigation/Directors & Officers National Practice Section.
-Ms. Dunn focuses her practice on representing clients in commercial matters, including numerous complex disputes involving class action defense, investor derivative claims, securities fraud, qui tam claims, whistleblower investigations and defense, franchisor/franchisee and dealer negotiations and disputes, fraud/misrepresentation, trade secret misappropriation, restrictive covenant enforcement and defense, computer fraud and theft and landlord/tenant disputes.
+Jill Dunn is a Partner in Freeman Mathis & Gary, LLP’s Atlanta office and is Vice-Chair of the firm’s Commercial Litigation/Directors & Officers practice section and also serves on the firm’s Executive Committee..
+Ms. Dunn focuses her practice on representing clients in commercial matters, including numerous complex disputes involving class action defense, investor derivative claims, securities fraud, qui tam claims, whistleblower investigations and defense, franchisor/franchisee and dealer negotiations and disputes, fraud/misrepresentation, trade secret misappropriation, restrictive covenant enforcement and defense, computer fraud and theft, and landlord/tenant disputes.
 Ms. Dunn has experience representing healthcare organizations in matters involving fiduciary obligations, compliance, and contract-based disputes.
 Ms. Dunn also has experience handling defamation and disparagement claims.
-In addition, Ms. Dunn focuses on professional liability defense involving accountants, attorneys, architects/engineers, and medical professionals.
+Her commercial practice also encompasses the handling of claims of self-dealing, RICO, breach of fiduciary duty, and other business torts related to corporate disputes between shareholders, including those arising out of the sale or dissolution of companies.
+She has represented parties in real estate-related actions, including foreclosure confirmation and deficiency actions, receivership actions, and suits on notes and/or guaranties.
+Ms. Dunn has extensive trial experience and has handled both jury and bench trials in state and federal courts across the country.

 Bar Admissions